CSS Animations: Enhance User Experience with Effective Transitions and Keyframes

 }

-And on the other hand the pseudo-elements in CSS, such as ::before and ::after, are used in transitions to add visual effects without modifying the HTML.
-You can apply transitions to these to animate decorative elements, such as lines or icons, that appear before or after the main content of an element.
+On the other hand, pseudo-elements in CSS, such as ::before and ::after, are used in transitions to add visual effects without modifying the HTML.
+You can apply transitions to these to animate decorative elements, like lines or icons, that appear before or after the main content of an element.

 ☝🏻 Differences

-• Transitions are ideal for animating changes to CSS properties in a smooth and gradual way.
-They require a change in the value of the property to be activated, such as a change of state or a scripted modification.
+- Transitions are ideal for animating changes of CSS properties smoothly and gradually.
+They require a change in the property value to activate, such as a state change or a modification by script.

 Comparison table between transitions and animations in CSS:

-This project represents an initial prototype of what a basic web page might look like, including read-only elements.
-It also incorporates some concepts discussed in the three previous articles.
-In addition, I will provide a link to the project on GitHub to facilitate a more detailed and understandable view.
+This project represents an initial prototype of how a basic web page could look, including read-only elements.
+It also incorporates some concepts discussed in the previous three articles.
+Additionally, I will provide a link to the project on GitHub to facilitate a more detailed and understandable view.

-For a more detailed view and understanding of the code and the elements discussed in previous posts, as well as this article on CSS, visit the following link to the project repository.
-Here you can directly explore how these concepts have been implemented on a real website, thus facilitating a better appreciation of the learning achieved so far.
+For a more detailed view and understanding of the code and the elements discussed in the previous posts, as well as this article about CSS, visit the following link to the project repository.
+Here you can directly explore how these concepts have been implemented in a real web page, thus facilitating a better appreciation of the learning achieved so far.

 https://github.com/karlacabanas01/page-post-3